info201b-au2022/Self-Driving-Cars-Analysis/data/README.md

 # The `\data` Directory: Project Data Summary

-In our project, we use the following data files and Application Programming Interfaces:
+In our project, we use the following data files:

 ## Data files
 |Data File Name | Brief Description|